 Recent Flood Changes

-3- The Army Corp of Engineers has recently published revised flood maps for all of Barnstable County.
+4- The Army Corp of Engineers has recently published revised flood maps for all of Barnstable County.
 Many Cape homeowners’ flood risk will have changed from non-hazardous to hazardous.
-When these maps become effective in May or June of 2014, mortgage lenders, at that time, will require all homeowners in the hazardous zones to purchase flood insurance.
+When these maps become effective, mortgage lenders, at that time, will require all homeowners in the hazardous zones to purchase flood insurance.

 What you can you do: